RenaudDev/RemoteWebsite/content/blog/Remote Work Security/index.md

 ---
 ## What If You Were Hacked?

 Are you working from home right now?
 If so, you're not alone.
 The pandemic has changed the way we work, and for many of us, that means working remotely.
 And while remote work has its benefits, like flexibility and no commuting, it also comes with its own set of challenges.
-One of the biggest challenges is ensuring the security of your work data.
+One of the biggest challenges is **ensuring the security of your work data**.

 With so many of us now working from home, cybercriminals are taking advantage of this shift by targeting remote workers with phishing emails, malware, and other attacks.
 That's why it's more important than ever to prioritize remote work security.

-In this article, we'll share the top 10 remote work security best practices that you need to know in 2023.
+In this article, we'll share the top 10 remote work security best practices that you need to know.
 By following these best practices, you can protect your sensitive data and have peace of mind while working from home.
 So, grab a cup of coffee, and let's get started!

 ## Secure your Wi-Fi network
 {{< responsive-image src="wifi.webp" alt="Wifi Router" >}}

-In today's hyper-connected world, remote work has become a norm for many individuals and businesses alike.
-However, with the convenience of remote work, comes the added responsibility of securing your work devices and data.
 One of the key areas that require attention is your Wi-Fi network.

 Your Wi-Fi network is a gateway to your work devices and data.
 Therefore, it's essential to secure it from potential threats.
 Here are three best practices to secure your Wi-Fi network:

 ### Password-protect your Wi-Fi
 Setting up a strong password is the first step towards securing your Wi-Fi network.
 Avoid using default passwords or common phrases that are easy to guess.
 Instead, use a unique combination of uppercase and lowercase letters, numbers, and special characters.
 Don't share your password with anyone unless it's necessary.
+Check out this article on how to [change your wifi password](https://www.businessinsider.com/guides/tech/how-to-change-wifi-password).

 ### Update your router firmware
 Router manufacturers release firmware updates regularly to address security vulnerabilities and improve performance.
 It's essential to update your router firmware to the latest version to ensure optimal security.

 ### Use a VPN
-{{< responsive-image src="vpn.webp" alt="Protect your network with a VPN" >}}

 A virtual private network (VPN) provides an added layer of security by encrypting your internet connection.
 It masks your IP address and makes it difficult for hackers to track your online activities.
 Use a reliable VPN service when working remotely to ensure your data is safe.